 Your school can sign up here to participate.

 In the light of legitimate concerns about slowing the spread of COVID-19 you may want to consider engaging students in collaborative online research and learning activities related to neurodiversity.
-In this context you can draw on the learning resources curated on the following websites and web pages:
+In this context you can draw on the learning resources we have curated for educators.

 - Neurodiversity Celebration Week – The advantages of perceiving the world differently